 Residential tenancies of more than two years duration may not be terminated except for cause.

 Good Cause Eviction Protection (San Francisco Admin.
 Code §§ 37.9, 37.9D)

 In San Francisco, good cause is required to evict from rent-controlled properties, and foreclosure is not a good cause to evict.
 Gross v.
 Superior Court, 217 Cal.
 Rptr.
 284 (1985).
-A recently approved ordinance extends the good cause requirement to cover non-rent controlled properties acquired through foreclosure.
+A recent ordinance extends the good cause requirement to cover non-rent controlled properties acquired through foreclosure.

 Good Cause Eviction Protection for Rent-Controlled Units (Santa Monica Rent Control Charter Amendment § 9002)

 Good cause is required to evict from rent-controlled units in Santa Monica.